Broadening Our Horizon Aboard the Carnival Horizon

 The ship also boasts the Carnival Multiplex, which is comprised of their IMAX theater and the Thrill Theater, which we experienced and loved.
 The Thrill Theater showcases varied 4D movie experiences in the form of short features.
 We watched the scariest one and had a blast.

 I highly recommend you download the Carnival app.
 It’s fantastic and a must for families.
 The app lets you view daily activities and even add the ones you don’t want to miss to your own planner.
-Spring for the $5 chat feature so you can text each other on board.
+Spring for the $5 chat feature so you can text each other on board the Carnival Horizon.
 It was so convenient!

 I would be remiss if I omitted a mention of our cruise director, Mike Pack.
 We had sailed with him prior to the Horizon, and we all were genuinely excited to be on his ship again.
 He’s energetic, quick witted and encourages guest interaction without being the least bit obnoxious or intrusive.
 He took some time to chat with me about cruise life and share a few “must do” tips for your next cruise.
 Check it out here!